GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new.
+> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
+The economics of the situation were against it.
 >
-> ~ *Steve Jobs*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts